Hey there, amazing people!

 Here's why getting to know the project matters:

-• We'll learn what the project is all about, its purpose, and how it's all put together.
-This helps us contribute in a way that aligns with the project's overall vision.
+- We'll learn about the project, its purpose, and how it's all put together.
+This will help us contribute in a way that aligns with the project's overall vision.

 Think of it like this: